Date Night Roasted Butternut Squash Risotto

-This date night roasted butternut squash risotto is perfect for a special occasion or dinner for two.
+This Date Night Roasted Butternut Squash Risotto is perfect for a special occasion or dinner for two.
 It’s simple to make but tastes mega fancy!
+This recipe is gluten-free and can be made dairy-free if needed.

-It starts with roasted butternut squash that gets pureed and added to the pan with our short grain brown rice, white wine, and veggie broth and cooked down until tender and creamy.
-Yeah.
-FANCY.
+It starts with roasted butternut squash that gets pureed and added to the pan with rice, sage, white wine, and veggie broth and cooked down until tender and creamy.

 What to Serve with Butternut Squash Risotto